cogeotiff/rio-cogeo/README.md

 - WEBP compression
 - PIXEL interleave
 - limited to uint8 datatype and 3 or 4 bands data
+- Non-Standard, might not be supported by software not build against GDAL+internal libtiff + libwebp
 - Available for GDAL>=2.4.0

 **ZSTD**

 - ZSTD compression
 - PIXEL interleave
+- Non-Standard, might not be supported by software not build against GDAL + internal libtiff + libzstd
 - Available for GDAL>=2.3.0

 *Note* in Nov 2018, there was a change in libtiff's ZSTD tags which create incompatibility for old ZSTD compressed GeoTIFF [(link)](https://lists.osgeo.org/pipermail/gdal-dev/2018-November/049289.html)